joetjo/jopLauncher/README.md

   that generates a fake test games hierarchy | dev storage is now based in these test games.

 # Known bugs

-- GUI frozen when using the usual window cross. --> frozen 50s max ?

 # Known limitations